pthub/slate/source/index.md

 # Payer

-To payer template is used to send the details of the customer to third parties.
+The payer template is used to send the details of the customer to third parties.

 ## Get the details of Payer